Sjimooon-Study/eShop/README.md

 The `Initial.sql` script located in `DataLayer/Migrations/Scripts` can be used to initialize the `EShopDb` database.

 ## Known Issues & Limitations
-- ServiceLayer, WebApp, and UnitTest lack documentation.
 - ServiceLayer doesn't provide all types of GRUD actions for all entities.
 - Redundant fields exist in the Address table in the DataLayer.
-- Admin edit form is not complete.
+- Admin edit form is incomplete.
+- Only one product type is actively being used.
+- User creation and simulation of checkout hasn't been implemented.

 ## Versioning
 **v0.1.0**